jsa2/azdevops-cert/cloudShell.md

 ## CLI Script (Cloud Shell, BASH)
 Ensure you have set the default devops organization, and have updated the AZ CLI ``AZ CLI upgrade``

-Create a shortlived and scoped PAT for the project you wish to create the Service Connection for
+Create a shortlived and scoped PAT for the project you wish to create the Service Connection for.

 ![img](img/1day.png)
 ![img](img/PAT.png)